statisticsnorway/klass/README.md

 #   ad-offline          = will only use test/embeded AD (apacheDS) [Forvaltning only]
 #   small-import        = imports a small number of classifications from legacy system, useful during development
 #   mock-mailserver     = outgoing emails are only logged
-#   h2                  = use h2 database (stored on your filesystem)
-#   h2-inmemory         = use h2 database but keep everything in memory only.
 #   embedded-solr       = run an instance of solr as part of the application (no need to run a separate solr application)
 ```